naomi542/SYDE522-Project/README.md

 *Insert Description*

-Read the full report here:  pdf link to report
+Read the full report here:  pdf link to report (link to report folder)